geudde/attic-chest/pages/03.season-2/12.meeting-24/05.incognita/docs.md

 When Sheba’s Queen came from the east,
 With all her questions cute,
-On earth one man at least was found,
+On Earth one man at least was found,
 Whose wisdom struck her mute.

 But how alas! are times now chang’d